HariniLV-3103/Machine-Learning/README.md

 - `Scikit-learn` – Model training and evaluation
 - `Matplotlib`, `Seaborn` – Data visualization
 - `Jupyter Notebooks` – Code documentation and explanation
+- `TensorFlow` – For building and training deep learning models.
+- `Pillow` – For image loading and preprocessing

 ---